-24 See, e.g., Matter of CYC, 3 I&N 623 (BIA 1950) (dismissal of charges overcomes independent admission) and discussion in Calif.
+26 See, e.g., Matter of CYC, 3 I&N 623 (BIA 1950) (dismissal of charges overcomes independent admission) and discussion in Calif.
 Criminal Law and Immigration § 4.4.

 (a date-rape drug).
-In that case a state felony or misdemeanor conviction is an aggravated felony.
-25
+In that case a state felony or misdemeanor conviction is an aggravated felony.27

 - 3. Federal prosecutions for illegal re-entry carry a harsh sentence enhancement for a prior conviction of an aggravated felony under 8 USC §1326(b)(2).
-There a state felony conviction for simple possession is an aggravated felony, but one or more state misdemeanor convictions are not.26 Felony is defined as an offense carrying a potential sentence of more than a year.
+There a state felony conviction for simple possession is an aggravated felony, but one or more state misdemeanor convictions are not.28 Felony is defined as an offense carrying a potential sentence of more than a year.
 Felonies handled under Proposition 36 remain felonies for this purpose.
 The exception to this rule is that even a state misdemeanor conviction for more than five grams of cocaine base or any amount of flunitrazepam is an aggravated felony. - 4.
 If there are no prior controlled substance convictions, a first conviction for simple possession (felony or misdemeanor) that is eliminated under rehabilitative provisions such as DEJ, Prop 36, or P.C. § 1203.4, also is eliminated for immigration purposes.
 Lujan-Armendariz v INS, 222 F.3d 728 (9th Cir.
 2000).
 This also works if the first conviction is for an offense less serious than simple possession that does not have a federal analogue, such as being under the influence or possessing paraphernalia (Cardenas-Uriarte v.
 INS, 227 F.3d 1132 (9th Cir.
 2000)), or a first conviction for giving away a small amount of marijuana for free (see 21 USC §841(b)(4)).
+The conviction remains in effect for immigration purposes, however, until it actually is eliminated under state law.
+Chavez-Perez v Ashcroft, 386 F.3d 12894 (9th Cir.
+2004).

 Except for these offenses, any "rehabilitative relief" (i.e., withdrawal of the plea after probation not based on legal error such as DEJ, Prop 36 or P.C. § 1203.4) has no effect for immigration purposes, even though state law may consider the conviction to be utterly eliminated.
-In particular, Prop 36 provides no special immigration protection outside of the three offenses described above.
-And to get the special benefit the defendant must actually complete the process and have the plea withdrawn.

 5. Drug addiction and abuse.
 A person is inadmissible if she is a "current" drug addict or abuser, and deportable if she has been one at any time since admission to the United States.
 Dispositions such as drug court or CRC placement that require admission of drug abuse or addiction will trigger these grounds.
-While in various immigration contexts more relief might be available to someone deportable for
+While in various